GIS / Floodplain

 Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, levees and levee systems, land clearing (i.e. tree removal), mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment and materials.

-When is a Division of Water Resources (DWR) permit required?
+When a Division of Water Resources (DWR) Permit is Required

 The State of Kansas statutes and regulations charge Water Structures in the Division of Water Resources to administer a permit program.
 Therefore, before planning or starting construction of or change to a water structure, determine whether your project needs a permit.